-The stone sling is called “funda” in Roman Latin, “honda” in Castilian (from the Latin word; means also “the deep one”), “fona” in the Catalan dialect of Mallorca, “bassetja” in the Catalan dialect of Ibiza, “prasha” or “prashnika” in Russian, “svedone” in Hellenian Greek.
+The stone sling is called “funda” in Roman Latin, “honda” in Castilian (from the Latin word; means also “the deep one”), “fona” in the Catalan dialects of Mallorca and Menorca, “bassetja” in the Catalan dialect of Ibiza.
+In Italian, it is called “fionda”, on Sardinia “frombola”, in Russia “prasha” or “prashnika” and the old Greeks said “svedone”.

 A length of string doubled in the middle, having a double-string bullet holding section in the doubling point.
 As often, two strings of same length attached to a little piece of cloth or leather acting as bullet-holding pouch.

 Materials are diverse, ranging from lose fibres (hemp) to cordage and nylon strings or leather thongs.
 Strabo reports for the Baleares also the use of horse hair (tail and manes) and animal “nerves” (probably sinews), both thin, elastic and strong materials that make eminent sense (see the stored energy remark in section 7 further below).

 Fibres can be braided directly (allowing to increase honda string strength from the ends to the pouch, to get a whip-lash sound effect at shot) or twisted to make cordage (string).
 Strings then again can be twisted again or braided; they also can simply lashed up onto a pouch.
 However, rolling or braiding the strings eliminates – or at least severely reduced – a feared “misbehaviour” of the honda – the “entwined strings” phenomenon where, at the moment of shooting, the strings get twisted, making the shot unpredictable and – on occasions – dangerous even to the sling operator.